 Mechanical engineer

-Mechanical and plumbing engineers, and commissioning agents, are involved in the design and testing of mechanical and plumbing systems and devices, which translates to many different roles in the green building industry.
+Mechanical and plumbing engineers, and commissioning agents, are involved in the design and testing of mechanical and plumbing systems and devices.

 In the planning and design phases, their duties typically include creating drawings and diagrams of building HVAC (heating, ventilation, and air conditioning), and refrigeration, and plumbing systems.
 The HVAC and refrigeration systems include chillers, boilers, air-handling, ventilation, pumping, exhaust systems, cooling towers, and more.
 The plumbing systems typically include plumbing fixture selections and water, gas, and sanitary piping design.